Guides vs Challenges: What’s Right for My Organization?

 So, which option is right for you?
 It ultimately depends on your goals and the level of engagement you want to foster among your visitors.
 If you're looking for a straightforward way to showcase places and provide navigation assistance, Guides are an excellent choice.
 On the other hand, if you aim to increase visitor interaction and create an immersive experience through gamification, Challenges may be the way to go.

-Both Guides and Challenges offer unique benefits and can be powerful tools in enhancing the visitor experience.
+Both Guides and Challenges offer unique benefits and can be powerful tools in enhancing the visitor experience for your destination marketing organization.
 Consider your objectives and audience preferences to determine which option aligns best with your goals.
-Whichever you choose, the Explore platform provides the tools and flexibility to create engaging and memorable experiences for your visitors.
+Whichever you choose, Explore provides the tools and flexibility to create engaging and memorable experiences for your visitors.

-Reach out to speak to a Visitor Experience Expert to deep dive into how Guides and Challenges can elevate your destination's engagement and leave a lasting impression on your visitors.
+Reach out to speak to a Visitor Experience Expert to deep dive into how Guides and Challenges can elevate your destination marketing strategies and leave a lasting impression on your visitors.

 Previous